proplot-dev/proplot/docs/why-proplot.rst

 * This prevents "tinkering" and encourages users to be aware of the physical dimensions describing their figure.
 * You can also use font-relative units, e.g. ``left='1em'``.
 This is nice when you don't care about physical dimensions, but need something more intuitive than figure-relative units.

+..
-.. * You can still use axes-relative and figure-relative units for most arguments with e.g. ``left='0.1fig'`` or ``left='0.1ax'``.
+   * You can still use axes-relative and figure-relative units for most arguments with e.g. ``left='0.1fig'`` or ``left='0.1ax'``.

 Working with colormaps
 ======================
 Problem
 -------
 In matplotlib, colormaps are implemented with the `~matplotlib.colors.ListedColormap` and `~matplotlib.colors.LinearSegmentedColormap` classes.
 They are very hard to modify and hard to create.

 Colormap identification by string name is also suboptimal.
-The names are case-sensitive, and reversed versions of each colormap (names that end in ``'_r'``) are not guaranteed to exist.
+The names are case-sensitive, and reversed versions of each colormap (i.e. names that end in ``'_r'``) are not guaranteed to exist.

 Solution
 --------